Bargaining is part of life when shopping in souqs and markets. It may seem an annoyance, but it pays to see it as a game. Just follow the basic rules:

 - Avoid driving outside towns and cities at night: the majority of road incidents in Egypt happen after dark.

 - Don't photograph military installations.
 Some other buildings are also prohibited, including the old Aswan Dam.
-You can be arrested for doing so, however innocent you might be.
+You can be arrested for doing so, however innocent your intentions might be.

 Government Travel Advice

-Many government websites offer travel advisories that have up-to-date information on current hot spots.
-It should be remembered, however, that these are often overly cautious.
+Many government websites offer travel advisories that have up-to-date information on potential dangers for travelers.

 - Australian Department of Foreign Affairs (www.smarttraveller.gov.au)